jbusecke/gldas-icechunk-updater/README.md

 ### Export uv dependencies for lambda function

->[!WARN]
+> [!WARNING]
->This is currently just a folder skeleton, modeled after [the MUR icechunk updater](https://github.com/developmentseed/mursst-icechunk-updater).
+> This is currently just a folder skeleton, modeled after [the MUR icechunk updater](https://github.com/developmentseed/mursst-icechunk-updater).

 To keep requirements consistent we can export the uv lockfile to a requirements.txt.